vitalif/vitastor/docs/config/network.en.md

 A correct rdma_gid_index for RoCEv2 is usually 1 (IPv6) or 3 (IPv4).

+Not relevant for RDMA-CM (use_rdmacm).

 ## rdma_mtu

 - Type: integer
-- Default: 4096

 RDMA Path MTU to use.
 Must be 1024, 2048 or 4096.
-There is usually no sense to change it from the default 4096.
+Default is to use the RDMA device's MTU.

 ## rdma_max_sge